zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

 </copy>
 ```

-Once you are done with migration, you may like to revoke back those high privileges from MIGRATIONS user for security purposes.
+NB: Once you are done with migration, you may like to revoke back those high privileges from MIGRATIONS user for security purposes.

 ## Task 5: Create Migration Connection

-Create a database connection named Migration Repository that connects with the MIGRATIONS user created in previous step, to connect to ATP.
-Following is a reference from Oracle’s docs (you need not to follow again).
+In SQL Developer, create a database connection named Migration_Repository using the MIGRATIONS user created in previous step, to connect to ATP.
+For help with making such connection, you can refer back the above Task:2.2 Connect Securely Using SQL Developer with a Connection Wallet.

-**From Doc: 2.1.1.1 Repository**
-The Repository page of the wizard requires that you specify the database connection for the migration repository to be used.

-The migration repository is a collection of schema objects that SQL Developer uses to manage metadata for migrations.
-If you do not already have a migration repository and a database connection to the repository, create them as follows:

-  4.1    Create an Oracle user named MIGRATIONS with default tablespace Data and temporary tablespace TEMP; and grant it at least the RESOURCE role and the CREATE SESSION, CREATE VIEW, and CREATE MATERIALIZED VIEW privileges.
-(For multischema migrations, you must grant the RESOURCE role with the ADMIN option; and you must also grant this user the CREATE ROLE, CREATE USER, and ALTER ANY TRIGGER privileges, all with the ADMIN option.)
-  Connection: The database connection to the migration repository to be used.
-  Truncate: If this option is enabled, the repository is cleared (all data from previous migrations is removed) before any data for the current migration is created.

 ## Task 6: Create Migration Repository

-Right click on Migrations_Repository connection that you created in the above step and select Migration Repository and then select Associate Migration Repository.
+Right click on Migrations_Repository connection that you created in the previous step and select Migration Repository and then select Associate Migration Repository.
 It will take some time to create the repository in the ATP database in the MIGRATIONS schema.

 ## Task 7: Complete Migration with the Wizard